Consistent Sampling and Simulation: Molecular Dynamics with Energy-Based Diffusion Models: Further Studies and More Experiments

-\cref{fig:aldp-cn-bond} shows all bond lengths of the coarse-grained molecule for iid sampling and Langevin simulation.
-Since \emph{Two For One} does not evaluate the model at $\t=0$ it introduces noise across all bonds.
+\cref{fig:aldp-all-bonds} shows the immediate bond lengths of the coarse-grained molecule for iid sampling and Langevin simulation.
+Since \emph{Two For One} does not evaluate the model at $\t=0$, it introduces noise across all bonds.
 We can also see this behavior by looking at the Wasserstein distance of the bond-lengths to the reference data as seen in \cref{tab:aldp-w1-distances}.
+In this table, \emph{Mixture} provides the best bonds during simulation, but does not recover all modes.